Hardware Connection Guide

 Edwards Lifesciences Vigileo

 There is one serial port on the back.
-Connect “M/F cross gender” and connect serial cable.
+Connect “Null modem(M/F cross gender)” and connect the serial cable.

 Selecting an empty space at the bottom left of the screen will enter the setup menu.